irenekmac/flappy-bird-game/README.md

 ---

-Second project to learn and get familiar with Python syntax.
+Second project to learn and get familiar with JavaScript ES6 syntax.

 ###### Languages used: